-News concerning record-high daily COVID-19 cases and new variants, as well as rising US inflation and Fed rate-hike expectations, have seen the US 10-year Treasury yield surge over the year to date.
-Yet, preferred securities, with their high-yielding buffer and strong credit fundamentals, were resilient against other major fixed income sectors during these uncertain times.
-As of 30 November, preferred securities posted a 1.91% return, while US high-yield bonds and US investment-grade corporate bonds posted returns of 3.42% and -0.78%, respectively1.
+News concerning record-high daily COVID-19 cases and new variants, as well as rising U.S. inflation and U.S. Federal Reserve (Fed) rate hike expectations, have seen the 10-year U.S. Treasury yield surge year to date.
+Yet preferred securities, with their high-yielding buffer and strong credit fundamentals, were resilient against other major fixed-income sectors during these uncertain times.
+As of November 30, preferred securities posted a 1.91% return, while U.S. high-yield bonds and U.S. investment-grade corporate bonds posted returns of 3.42% and -0.78%, respectively.¹

 A positive environment for preferred securities

 The outlook for preferred securities in 2022 looks positive.
-The US economy has recovered nicely and continues to improve.
+The U.S. economy has recovered nicely and continues to improve.
 Fiscal policy has been supportive and monetary policy is likely to remain so in 2022.
-Importantly, we are not overly concerned about inflation over the longer term and believe we are still in a lower-for-longer interest-rate environment.
-Plus, there remains substantial global demand for yield, with US yields looking particularly attractive.
+Crucially, we’re not overly concerned about inflation over the longer term and believe we’re still in a lower-for-longer interest-rate environment.
+Plus, there remains substantial global demand for yield, with U.S. yields looking particularly attractive.
 In turn, this should help maintain relatively low rates.
 All of this results in a positive environment for preferreds, with credit spreads remaining stable and rates low.

-Given the Fed started tapering in November, we think it is inevitable that volatility will increase.
-During this time, active management is going to become increasingly important, and we have many tools at our disposal to take advantage of volatility.
+Given that the Fed had started tapering in November, we think it’s inevitable that volatility will increase.
+During this time, active management is going to become increasingly important, and we have many tools at our disposal to take advantage of the expected volatility.

-Our first tactic is to increase the weightings of fixed to floating rate securities versus fixed for life securities, which are substantially held in preferred ETFs.
+Our first tactic is to increase the weighting of fixed to floating-rate securities versus fixed-for-life securities, which are substantially held in preferred exchange-traded funds (ETFs).
 These are sensitive to flows from retail investors.
-However, US$1000-par preferreds are held mainly by institutions with relatively stable movements.
-In addition, many US$1000 preferreds are fixed to floating rate securities, whereby during the first five years, the security will have a fixed coupon but then float at a spread over a benchmark.
+However, US$1,000-par preferreds are held mainly by institutions with relatively stable movements.
+In addition, many US$1,000 preferreds are fixed to floating-rate securities, whereby during the first five years, the security will have a fixed coupon, but then float at a spread over a benchmark.
 This offers investors some coupon protection, even in a rising rate environment.

 Moreover, we take a proactive approach to sector allocation and diversification, which a passive ETF cannot do.
-Unlike many preferred funds and certainly preferred ETFs with a significant weighting in the financial services sector, we are currently far more diversified with overweight exposures to the utilities, energy, and communications sectors.
+Unlike many preferred funds and certainly preferred ETFs with a significant weighting in the financial services sector, we’re currently far more diversified with overweight exposures in the utilities, energy, and communications sectors.

 In addition to alpha generation, investors are becoming increasingly conscious of sustainable investing factors.
-As more information is provided on the ESG practices of companies, analysis of these factors has featured more prominently in our investment process.
-ESG is an important element that explains why we are significantly overweight in the utilities sector.
+As more information is provided on the environmental, social, and governance (ESG) practices of companies, analysis of these factors has featured more prominently in our investment process.
+ESG is an important element that explains why we’re significantly overweight in the utilities sector.

 Utilities demonstrate how improving ESG profiles can deliver outperformance

-Utilities really are at the forefront of the energy transition occurring in the US.
-20 years ago, utilities generated close to 50% of their electricity from coal generation.
-Nowadays, more and more US states have realised that one way to help fight against climate change is to de-emphasise coal generation and encourage renewables.
+Utilities really are at the forefront of the energy transition occurring in the United States.
+Twenty years ago, utilities generated close to 50% of their electricity from coal generation.
+Nowadays, more and more U.S. states have realized that one way to help fight against climate change is to deemphasize coal generation and encourage renewables.

-So, from an ESG standpoint, the utilities sector is now one of the leading segments of the S&P 500.
-Because US utilities are regulated, they earn a regulated return on any investments they make in transmission lines and generation.
-Since there is pressure on states to reduce carbon dioxide emissions, potential investments in renewable energy are likely to be approved.
+So from an ESG standpoint, the utilities sector is now one of the leading segments of the S&P 500 Index.
+Because U.S. utilities are regulated, they earn a regulated return on any investments they make in transmission lines and generation.
+Since there’s pressure on states to reduce carbon emissions, potential investments in renewable energy are likely to be approved.

 Our credit analysts spend a lot of time studying ESG considerations and have developed a proprietary ESG scoring system.
 We then incorporate the scores into our relative value analysis.
 Companies with improving ESG profiles tend to outperform, particularly in the utilities sector.
-We have identified several names that have outperformed because of their renewables push has helped boost their ESG scores.
-An example of this is a Pennsylvania-based utility company.
+We’ve identified several names that have outperformed because their renewables push has helped boost their ESG scores.

-We see tremendous value in the utilities preferred space, as many of these securities are not trading on their underlying fundamentals:
+We see tremendous value in the utilities preferred space, as many of these securities aren’t trading on their underlying fundamentals: